bogedy/okcupid_unsupervised/README.md

 - **Git LFS**: This repository uses Git Large File Storage (LFS) to manage large `.npy` files.
 You must install Git LFS before cloning the repository.
   Download and install it from [https://git-lfs.com/](https://git-lfs.com/).
   After installation, run `git lfs install` in your terminal.
-- We ran `pip freeze > requirements.txt` and `conda env export > environment.yml`.
-These files can be used to reproduce the work from a clean environment.

 ## Repository Structure
 - **`notebooks/`**: Contains Jupyter notebooks where exploratory work and analysis were performed.